tobetz/LegoMicroscope/README.md

 </p>

 ## The Non-Lego Parts
-Although we tried to implement as much as possible using LEgo parts, including the illumination, we had to use some third party lenses, as lego does not offer optics.
+Although we tried to implement as much as possible using Lego parts, including the illumination, we had to use some third party lenses, as lego does not offer optics.
 In the current state you need 3 types of additional lenses.
 - Occular: We used two simple acrylic lens (diameter 34.5 mm, f = 106 mm) as occular, which we combined using simple transparent tape
-- Low Magnification Objective: Here we used a simple glass lense with a diameter of 18 mm and a focal length of 26.5 mm.
+- Low Magnification Objective: Here we used a simple glass lens with a diameter of 18 mm and a focal length of 26.5 mm.
 You are welcome to use any other lenses here.
-For the lense to be able to mount in the Objective as planned in the instruction be careful about the dimensions.
+For the lens to be able to mount in the Objective as planned in the instruction be careful about the dimensions.
-- High magnification Objective: Here we used the plastic lense of a iPhone 5 camera module.
+- High magnification Objective: Here we used the plastic lens of a iPhone 5 camera module.
 At the time of writing you can get these modules for about 2-4€ via ebay.
-It's a bit of a shame, as we remove all the fancy electronics, but we only need the lense :-)
+It's a bit of a shame, as we remove all the fancy electronics, but we only need the lens :-)

 <p align="center">
   <img src="https://github.com/tobetz/LegoMicroscope/blob/main/Images/camera.jpg" width="250" title="Dissasembled iPhone Camera module">